NOT-LPC/notlpc-concept/content/about/_index.md

 ---
-title: About North of Tyne LPC
+title: 'About North of Tyne LPC'
-linktitle: About Us
+linktitle: 'About Us'
-description: North of Tyne LPC is recognised, under section 167 of the NHS Act 2006, as the statutory body representing the community pharmacies in Northumberland, Newcastle and North Tyneside
+description: 'North of Tyne LPC is recognised, under section 167 of the NHS Act 2006, as the statutory body representing the community pharmacies in Northumberland, Newcastle and North Tyneside'
-date: 2017-02-01
+date: '2018-09-01'
-publishdate: 2017-02-01
+publishdate: '2018-09-01'
-lastmod: 2017-02-01
+lastmod: '2018-09-01'
 categories: ['about']
 tags: ['Committee']
 menu: